jhpyle/docassemble/_docs/objects.md

 temperature_type = daconfig.get('temperature type', 'Celsius')
 {% endhighlight %}

-Then your interviews would not have to do anything with `temperature_type`.
+Then your Steward would not have to do anything with `temperature_type`.

 Also, you could avoid the complication of global variables entirely if you are willing to pass the temperature type as an argument to